Citizens United v. FEC

 And this pisses off the liberals on the court.

-They decide to set this case for re-argument.
+a retiring justice ready to just put them on fucking blast, they decide to to set this case for re-argument.

 And they're going to make the parties brief them on the broader question of whether or not these campaign finance restrictions are constitutional at all.
+Right.

 Basically, taking a very narrow question about some stupid movie and a very narrow law that

-applies to certain spending occurring within a month of a primary, and all of a sudden making it a case about corporate free speech that would apply in like a huge array of contexts.
+applies to certain spending occurring within like a month of a primary, and all of a sudden making it a case about corporate free speech that would apply in like a huge array of contexts.

+Aaron Powell, right.
 The story, the detailed story is that at a conference, like originally Roberts,

 Chief Justice Roberts, had written a majority opinion

+on the narrow question.
 And Justice Kennedy, who's very libertarian,

 which comes through in his writings,